-Ms. Corrinna Nolan Financial Controller
+Ms. Corrinna NolanHead of Finance

-Ms. Nolan holds a BA in Accounting and Human Resources and is a member of both Chartered Accountants Ireland and the Insurance Institute of Ireland.
-Prior to joining the Authority Ms. Nolan worked within the Insurance Supervision Division of the Central Bank of Ireland, and held previous roles in financial services audit.
+Ms. Nolan is a member of both Chartered Accountants Ireland and the Insurance Institute of Ireland.
+Prior to joining the Authority, Ms. Nolan worked within the Insurance Supervision Division of the Central Bank of Ireland, and held previous roles in financial services audit in Deloitte.
+Ms. Nolan also serves as an Independent Non-Executive Director of a registered charity.